News & Events

 Thursday March 7, 2024

-The School of Health Professions program in Speech Language Pathology will be holding its annual SLP Pinning ceremony on Thursday March 7, 2024, at 4:00 pm in Duke Lecture Hall in the Chancellors Hall building.
-This celebration symbolizes the importance of mentorship between the first and second-year students.
-This event is open to invited guests and enrolled students, faculty, and staff of the Speech Language Pathology program.
-For more information please contact Margaret.Sheryll@stonybrook.edu.
+The School of Health Professions program in Speech Language Pathology held its annual SLP Pinning ceremony on Thursday March 7, 2024, at 4:00 pm in Duke Lecture Hall in the Chancellors Hall building.
+This celebration symbolized the importance of mentorship between the first and second-year students.

 Kimberly Owusu '24, Health Science Major Featured in Governor Hochul's State of the State Address